extraes/BW-Chaos/README.md

     - If you give me a screenshot of your log file, I will place a pipe bomb in your mailbox, or a comedically timed lit stick of dynamite.

-- BWChaos does not work for some people on certain configurations of the Steam version, specifically the "ChaosModStartupException" error
+- BWChaos does not work for some people on certain configurations of the Steam version, specifically the "ChaosModStartupException"/"ChaosModRuntimeException" errors

   - What is the square root of a fish?
 Now I'm sad.

-- The timer is too jerky!

-  - Yeah maybe I'll make it smoother, make it interpolate or something.
-It's not really a priority though.
+- Why does the mod take so long to start?

+  - Because with the way I created the mod, It's easy to install, being a single DLL with no external libraries needing to be put in MelonLoader/Managed.

+  - I use Unity's native assetbundles because they offer compression and are closely integrated with the engine.

+    - Because of this compression, assetbundles take some time to decompress, and with the amount of items I have in my assetbundle, it takes a while.

 - 'Garble some textures' and 'Swap textures at random' lag the game when they start!